Serka-M/MFD-LR/README.md

 | └── LICENSE | The [license](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) for the repo. |

 ## Workflow
-MAGs from Nanopore long-read sequencing data were recovered using the [mmlong2](https://github.com/Serka-M/mmlong2) bioinformatics pipeline.
+* MAGs from Nanopore long-read sequencing data were recovered using the [mmlong2](https://github.com/Serka-M/mmlong2) bioinformatics pipeline.
+* Automated MAG phylogeny workflow used in the project is available [here](https://github.com/aaronmussig/mag-phylogeny).